reflectoring/reflectoring.github.io/content/blog/2023/2023-09-23-introduction-to-kDoc.md

 ---
 title: "Introduction to KDoc"
 categories: ["Kotlin"]
-date: 2023-09-07 00:00:00 +1100
+date: 2023-09-23 00:00:00 +1100
 authors: [ezra]
 excerpt: "In this tutorial, we'll discuss KDoc which is a documentation langunage for Kotlin code."
 image: images/stock/0104-on-off-1200x628-branded.jpg
 url: introduction-to-kDoc
 ---

 In this article, we'll discuss all that entails <em>KDoc</em> in Kotlin.
-[KDoc](https://kotlinlang.org/docs/kotlin-doc.html#links-to-elements) is simply language used to document code written using Kotlin specifically.
+[KDoc](https://kotlinlang.org/docs/kotlin-doc.html#links-to-elements) is simply a language used to document code written in Kotlin specifically.
 KDoc allows us to provide documentation comments for classes, functions, properties and other elements in our code.
 It's the same as <em>Javadoc</em> which is used to document JAVA language.
 Essentially, <em>KDoc</em> combines syntax in <em>Javadoc </em>for the block tags and markdown for inline markup.
 ## KDoc Syntax
 Same as <em>javadoc, </em>KDoc comments usually start with /** and end with */.